domfarolino/browser/mage/README.md

 # mage

-A simple cross-platform (well, only Linux & macOS for now 😔) interprocess communication (IPC) library written in C++.
+A simple cross-platform[^1] interprocess communication (IPC) library written in C++.
 Mage is heavily inspired by Chromium's [Mojo IPC library], and written by [Dominic Farolino] (a Chromium engineer) in his free time.

 Chromium's Mojo is feature-rich and battle-tested, but it has a lot of Chromium-specific dependencies that prevent it from being portable and usable by